nuke-systems/runpod-comfyui-serverless/docs/deployment.md

   - Container Registry Credentials: Leave as default (images are public).
   - Container Disk: Adjust based on the chosen image tag, see [GPU Recommendations](#gpu-recommendations).
   - (optional) Environment Variables: Configure S3 or other settings (see [Configuration Guide](configuration.md)).
     - Note: If you don't configure S3, images are returned as base64.
 For persistent storage across jobs without S3, consider using a [Network Volume](customization.md#method-2-network-volume-alternative-for-models).
+If models on your network volume are not being detected, see [Network Volumes & Model Paths](network-volumes.md) for troubleshooting steps.
 - Click on `Save Template`

 ### Create your endpoint